 In True Tales and Tall Tales: The Power of Organizational Storytelling, authors Kaye and Jacobson remind us of the natural progression of understanding that unfolds when telling stories.
 There is the storyteller and there is the audience.
 As the story is told, both the storyteller and the audience begin to acquire a deeper understanding of what was perhaps only superficially known at first.
 This results in a shared understanding of meaning that allows them to feel more personally connected to the story.
 As the audience hears the story, they begin participating in it, and as the leader witnesses this, he or she begins to see the story in greater clarity.

 Both the leader and the audience over time contribute to this expansive and grand narrative.

 There are lots of attributes that make for a good leader, but the truly great ones use these attributes within the framework of a meaningful and compelling story to share with others.
 By changing tomorrow for the better, great leaders must rely on what we’ve always known since we were children — well-told stories are the key to reaching the human heart and mind.

 Of course, becoming a great leader does not happen overnight.
 It takes time, experience, and education to become a great business leader who can not only run an organization well from a technical standpoint, but can incorporate the attributes discussed above — especially storytelling — in a way that leads to true and meaningful change.

 If you feel a call to lead others, you may want to consider earning your MBA.

 Many great business leaders have leveraged a graduate business education to help them become more influential leaders.
 Point Loma Nazarene University offers a two-year Evening MBA program with a concentration in organizational leadership.
-The program is for experienced working professionals who want to take control of their career by acquiring the four most important drivers of influential leadership: deep qualitative and quantitative business knowledge, wisdom in the face of difficult decisions, a powerful personal network, and inspiration to follow your purpose.
+The program is for experienced working professionals who want to take control of their career and help influence others.